Rashaad01/AM10-data-visualization/README.md

 - Use **📈 Multiple Linear Regression** to quantify the precise impact of variables like `delivery_delay` and `freight_value` on the `review_score`.
 - For customer segmentation, engineer features using **RFM (Recency, Frequency, Monetary)** analysis and apply **K-Means Clustering** to discover natural customer groupings.
-- Finally, use **🗺️ Geospatial Analysis (GeoPandas)** to map seller/customer locations and operational delays, providing a powerful **visual story** of the platform's logistical performance across Brazil.
+- Finally, use **🗺️ Geospatial Analysis (GeoPandas)** to map seller/customer locations and operational delays, providing a powerful **visual story** of the platform’s logistical performance across Brazil.